Phi Beta Kappa eligibility

 Candidates shall have demonstrated, by successful work in high school or college, or in the two together, a knowledge of a second or non-native language at least minimally appropriate for a liberal education.
-In no case shall this mean less than the completion of the intermediate college level in a second, or non-native language, or its equivalent.
-At Elon University, a student must have taken a 221-level foreign language course or have placed into 222 or beyond.**
+In no case shall this mean less than the completion of the intermediate college level in a second, or non-native language, or its equivalent.**

 - The student must have credit for a 222-level foreign language course or have placed beyond 222.